The Economics of Social Data: Model

 \item The producer sets a unit price $p_{i}$\ for each consumer $i$ who makes a purchase decision $q_{i}$, given her available information about $ w_{i}$. \end{enumerate}

 We analyze the Perfect Bayesian Equilibria of the game.
-Under the timing described above, the information is imperfect but symmetric at the contracting stage.
-Furthermore, when the consumer receives the intermediary's offer, she must anticipate the intermediary's subsequent choice of data outflow policy, which determines what data is shared with her, as well as with the producer.
-We denote by $a_{0}$ and $a_{i}$ the participation decisions by the producer and by consumer $i$, respectively (where $a=0$ indicates rejection and $a=1$ indicates acceptance).
+Under the timing described above, information is imperfect but symmetric at the contracting stage.
+Furthermore, when the consumer receives the intermediary's offer, she must anticipate the intermediary's choice of data outflow policy, which determines what data are shared with her, as well as with the producer.
+We denote by $a_{0},a_{i}\in \left\{ 0,1\right\} $ the participation decisions by the producer and by consumer $i$, respectively.
 A Perfect Bayesian Equilibrium is then a tuple of inflow and outflow data policies, data and product pricing policies, and participation decisions:

 where